Staying Healthy & Well on Safari in Uganda

 Note: If you are taking doxycycline as your as anti-malaria regiment, be aware that your skin will become sun-sensitive and you need extra protection.

-Most scratches and nicks can be prevented by wearing the clothing.
+Most scratches and nicks can be prevented by wearing protective clothing.
 Someone who is off to track gorillas should not be doing so in shorts and a tank-top – that is inviting trouble.

 Tracking of gorillas, chimpanzees, hikes in Rwanda or Uganda is often through the bush, thick forests where branches can scratch you easily.
 There are also nettles that can sting you and insects that can bite you that can lead to infections in our tropical climate.